Be Informed. Be Prepared.

 Should one threaten our area, employees will be notified of actions to be taken in a number of ways: email, social media, direct communications from Court managers and supervisors, and information releases through the media (TV, radio, newspapers).
 We have also implemented the Send Word Now emergency notification system.
 This will allow Court Administration to contact employees and court partners via email, text, and phone.

-After a storm, updates about reopening and returning to work will be shared using the same methods.
+After a storm, updates about reopening and returning to work is shared using the same methods.
 The public should monitor our website, local media, and social media accounts.